jdoleary/Spellmasons/CurrentTasks.md

 ## Other

 - Fix Mosters can spawn on top of things
-- Fix?
-Brad died after chain healing himself while there were also golems on top of him
 - How to know order of operations for golems
-- How to handle applying multiple freeze cards??
-  - removing one removes them all
 - Clean up onDataQueue (is it still necessary?)
 - Fix replay?
-- Allow rejoining with saved client id